tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 import "@openzeppelin/contracts/utils/Strings.sol";

 contract TwoTablesNFT is ERC721 {
-  /// A URI used to reference off-chain metadata.
+  /// A URI used to reference offchain metadata.
   // This will use the Tableland gateway: https://testnets.tableland.network/query?unwrap=true&extract=true&statement=
   // See the `query?unwrap=true&extract=true&statement=` appended -- a SQL query `statement` and mode to format to ERC721 standard string public baseURIString;